Home » Business Email Etiquette Blog » Top 3 Email “Cold Calling” Pet Peeves

 Being Annoyingly Automated

-Email autoresponder series have their uses and can be an excellent tool for any website owner.
+The email autoresponder series has its uses and can be an excellent tool for any website owner.
 But when they are overused, you become annoying.
-So take a hint when I don’t respond to the first, second, fifth, or tenth “reminder follow-up.”
+So, take a hint when I don’t respond to the first, second, fifth, or tenth “reminder follow-up.”

-Lack of a response is a response.
-Especially when I didn’t initiate contact with you for what you have to offer.
+A lack of response is a response, especially when I didn’t initiate contact with you for what you have to offer.
 I don’t respond to pitches I didn’t ask for.

 Two to three follow-ups are enough in case I am, in fact, too busy to respond to your unasked-for pitch.
 And let’s face it — it is a pitch.
 You’ve miscalculated my potential interest when you don’t detail the benefit of taking you up on your offer.